cynthiablee/covid-mask-pants-plugin/README.md

 HOW:
 To install this extension in your Chrome browser, follow these steps:

-1. Download this git repository to your computer by clicking "Clone or Download" and then "Download ZIP."
+1. Download this git repository to your computer by clicking "Code" and then "Download ZIP."
 2. Unzip/extract the ZIP on your computer.
 3. Go to this URL in your Chrome browser: [chrome://extensions/](chrome://extensions/)
 4. Click to check the box for "Developer mode."